JorjaFox/library/site/content/posts/news/2007/tv-guide-08.md

 ###Play With Fire###

 "Season 3" A bonanza for Fox-philes: After surviving a lab explosion, Sara returns to the job fearless, even reckless -- kicking open a suspect's door, gun drawn ... then asks Grissom out! in near-palpable pain, he declines, saying of their tortured relationship: "I don't know what to do about this."
-Fun fact: Grissom's touching observation of her post-blast wound, "Honey", this doesn't look good," was ad-libbed by Petersen.
+Fun fact: Grissom's touching observation of her post-blast wound, ""Honey", this doesn't look good," was ad-libbed by Petersen.

 ###Nesting Dolls###